elurex/zfs_backup/README.md

 Remote destination Pool must have the same structure like the Source Pool

-Create a cron job to run zfs_backup.py on daily basis and you are all set
+Create a cron job to run zfs_backup.py on daily basis and you are all set, e.go

+0 2 * * * /usr/local/script/zfs_backup.py